SkullKidEwaz/ArduinoFlapControl/README.md

 # ArduinoFlapControl
-Control your Exhaust Flap with an Arduino Nano, an RF Receiver and a Remote.
+Control your Exhaust Flap with an Arduino Nano, an RF Receiver and a Remote.<br />
+This is only working with VAG Flaps.<br />
+Mercedes eg. uses Lin Bus.
 <br /><br /><br />
 I used a 4 Channel RF Receiver(cheap one from Amazon), but only used 2 Channels.
 <br /><br />